ivanvorobei/SPStorkController/README.md

 `SPStorkController` is released under the MIT license.
 Check LICENSE.md for details

 ## Contact
 If you need develop application or UI, write me to hello@ivanvorobei.by.
 I am develop design and ios apps.
 I am use `swift`.
-If you want to ask for more functionality, you should create a new issue.
+For request more functionality, you should create a new issue.
 My apps in AppStore: [first account](https://itunes.apple.com/us/developer/polina-zubarik/id1434528595) & [second account](https://itunes.apple.com/us/developer/mikalai-varabei/id1435792103)